Saturday, May 27, 2017

 4. Create a plan around that.
 For example:

-Additionally, if you are not lead scoring already, then I would suggest you start doing this.
-The way this works is - your sales team will immediately get alerted automatically when a lead reaches a specific 'threshold' score.
+Additionally, if you are not lead scoring already, I suggest you start doing this.
+This works because your sales team will immediately get alerted automatically when a lead reaches a specific 'threshold' score.

 So let's say that score is 100, then a lead from a company with $1 Billion revenue that has requested we contact them, is 'BANT' qualified and is the right target company and job title, that would automatically become a 'hot lead' at 100 points in your CRM system.

-A lead from a company that is on our target list would immediately be a 10.
+A lead from a company on our target list would immediately be a 10.
 A Lead from a company that could be a target would be a 5.
-When that lead has downloaded 3 critical reports in the last week, then it becomes a 30, and so on.
+When that lead downloaded 3 critical reports in the last week, it became a 30, and so on.

-If the problem is that you lack the numbers of leads needed to start with, then lots of high quality gated content will generate more contacts for your database.
+If the problem is that you need more leads to start with, then lots of high-quality gated content will generate more contacts for your database.

-For inbound, Twitter, Google AdWords, AdSense, and Bing, display and search ads are all effective.
-Linkedin lead generation campaigns are good value as you can get more highly targeted.
-Just ensure you target your prospect audience (maybe with the 'matching' tool).
+Google Display and search ads are effective for inbound leads.
+LinkedIn lead generation campaigns are good value as you can get more highly targeted.
+Ensure you target your prospect audience (maybe with the 'matching' tool).

 I would also work with the Marketing team to create compelling content, from videos to infographics, from case studies to white papers.

-One idea that We have done in the past very successfully is an 'Industry report' based on surveys we send out.
-Usually, I use SurveyMonkey, which I first got familiarised with at Business School back in 2006.
+One idea that we have done very successfully in the past is an 'Industry report' based on surveys we send out.
+Usually, I use SurveyMonkey, which I was familiar with at Business School in 2006.

 CMO survey-backed report we ran every year at Visual IQ

-Check out this Survey-based report on the State of in-video game advertising 2022, and beyond that I created with Content strategist Damien Seaman.
-It's the first report of its type ever created (check Gartner, Forrester, or IDC).
-It's based on survey responses of hundreds of thought leaders in Advertising, Ad Agencies, and Video Game companies.
+Check out this Survey-based report on the State of in-video game advertising in 2022, that I created with Content strategist Damien Seaman.
+It's the first report of its kind created (check Gartner, Forrester, or IDC).
+It's based on survey responses from hundreds of thought leaders in Advertising, Ad Agencies, and Video Game companies.

 Everyone is interested in what their colleagues are thinking about and sending these surveys out can also be an excellent way to reconnect with customers and prospects.